deekayen/aidstoscoutmastership/manuscript/character.md

 So character is of first value whether for a nation or for the individual.

-Erudition—that is, reading, writing, and arithmetic—is taught in the schools; but where is the more important quality, charater, taught?
+Erudition—that is, reading, writing, and arithmetic—is taught in the schools; but where is the more important quality, character, taught?
 Nowhere in particular.
 There is no authorised training for children in character.
 Yet, if it is going to make a man's career for him, it ought to be developed in him before he starts out; while his is still a boy and receptive.
 Character cannot be drilled into a boy.
 The germ of it is already in him, and needs to be drawn out and expanded.
 How?

 Character is very generally the result of environment or surroundings.
 For example, take two small boys, twins if you like.
 Teach them the same lessons in school, but give them entirely different surroundings, companions, and homes outside the school.
 Put one under a kindly, encouraging mother, among clean and straight playfellows, where he is trusted on his honour to carry out rules of life and so on.
 On the other hand, take the second boy and let him loaf in a filthy home, among foul-mouthed, thieving, discontented companions.
 Is he likely to grow up with the same amount of character as his twin?